Radon-Nikodym derivative of inhomogeneous Brownian last passage percolation: Introduction

 In Section \ref{sec: notation}, we set up the notation we will be using throughout.
 In Section \ref{sec: preliminaries} we provide necessary background material.
 Section \ref{sec: dyson bm estimates} is devoted to establishing pathwise Radon-Nikodym derivative estimates for the top line of Dyson Brownian motion, see Proposition \ref{prop: top line pitman pointwise bound general case}.
 This leads to a characterisation of the growth of $L^p$ norms for all $p>1$ sufficiently large of the Radon-Nikodym derivative away from the origin, as the number of curves in the Dyson Brownian motion tends to infinity, see Theorem \ref{thm: melon lb rn}.
 Then, in Section \ref{sec: inhom blpp} we introduce Brownian TASEP and investigate some of its structural properties leading to its characterisation as a semi-martingale satisfying a singular stochastic differential equation, see Theorem \ref{thm: semi-mg decomp blpp}.
 Next, we introduce the Warren process in Section \ref{sec: BM gelfand-tsetslin cone} and establish its close connection to inhomogeneous BLPP.
 This allows us to compute explicit densities of the iterated reflection processes, and obtain an explicit expression for the Radon-Nikodym derivative of inhomogeneous BLPP against that of Dyson Brownian motion in Theorem \ref{thm: Radon-Nikodym density inhom BLPP}.
 In Section \ref{sec: BM tasep rn estimates}, the main result of this paper is established in Theorem \ref{thm: tasep bm abs cont}.
 It provides pathwise and $L^{\infty-}$ estimates for the Radon-Nikodym derivative of inhomogeneous BLPP with respect to Brownian motion on compacts and the $L^p$ norm of the derivative for any $p>1$.
 The technical integral estimates used here have been relegated to the Appendix (Section \ref{app: int est}).
 Finally, in Section \ref{sec: misc}, we apply our estimates to obtain pathwise and $L^{\infty-}$ estimates for a `toy' model of the KPZ fixed point, namely for inhomogeneous BLPP of ``random depth''; see Theorem \ref{thm: tasep bm abs cont}.
-Finally, we briefly discuss \cite[Theorem 6.2]{tassopoulos2025quantitativebrownianregularitykpz}, and how we use the estimates in this paper to obtain a form of quantitative Brownian regularity for the spatial increments of the KPZ fixed point started from a certain class of `meagre' initial data.
+Finally, we briefly discuss \cite[Theorem 6.6]{tassopoulos2025quantitativebrownianregularitykpz}, and how we use the estimates in this paper to obtain a form of quantitative Brownian regularity for the spatial increments of the KPZ fixed point started from arbitrary, or ($t$-)finitary (for $t>0$) initial data, that are exactly those initial data that prevent a finite time `blow-up' of the KPZ fixed point at times up to $t>0$.